-What is an Expert Reviewer of IPCC reports?
+What is an expert reviewer of IPCC reports?

-Review in the IPCC process
+Review in the review process

 "Review is an essential part of the IPCC process.
-Since the IPCC is an intergovernmental body, review of IPCC documents should involve both peer review by experts and review by governments."1
+Since the IPCC is an intergovernmental body, review of IPCC documents should involve both peer review by experts and review by governments."